TIBHannover/oersi-backend/README.md

 # OER Search Index Backend

-Backend / API of the OER Search Index for internal use.
-Provides access to the oer index data.
+Backend / API of the Search Index for internal use.
+Provides access to the metadata index.
 Read data without authentification.
-Crud-operations to oer metadata authenticated.
+Crud-operations to metadata authenticated.

-The (backend) API is not part of the oersi public API.
-It is designed to be consumed by the other oersi components (etl, frontend,...) or by a custom component (like a custom frontend).
+The (backend) API is not part of the public API.
+It is designed to be consumed by the other search index components (etl, frontend,...) or by a custom component (like a custom frontend).

 ## Configuration

 * Set up the configuration directory
     * _logback.xml_ - Logging-configuration
-    * _oersi.properties_ - configuration of the application
+    * _search_index.properties_ - configuration of the application
     * see example in _envConf/default_

 * set configuration directory with _envConfigDir=PATH_